reasure3/TieredTools/README.md

 ### 5. Reverting Tools

 If you've upgraded a tool by mistake or need a lower-tier tool, you can use the Reversion Table.
-Simply place an upgraded tool into the table, and it will instantly be converted back to its previous tier (e.g., Iron Pickaxe → Stone Pickaxe).
+Placing an upgraded item in it will instantly convert it to its previous tier (e.g., Iron Pickaxe → Stone Pickaxe).

+## 🏷️ Tag

+Items affected by the `durabilityMode` config are determined by the `unbreakable` item tag.
+You can change this list by creating a datapack or directly modifying the file at the path below.

+- File Path: `data/tieredtools/tags/items/unbreakable.json`

 ## ⚙️ Configuration